legon beach sunset

 Academics

-Students join the University of Ghana (UG), the oldest, most diverse campus community and largest university in the country.
-UG welcomes more than 53,000 students from over 87 countries and about 1,250 faculty members from 22 countries.
+University of Ghana (UG): University of Ghana is the oldest, most diverse campus community and largest university in the country.
+UG welcomes more than 53,000 students from more than 87 countries and about 1,250 faculty members from 22 countries.
 Programs include agriculture (featuring three research stations), consumer sciences, economics, computer science, engineering, performing arts, law, medicine, natural sciences, social sciences, business, nursing, public health, African studies, international relations, mathematics, journalism and communication, population studies, statistical research, social research, and economic research.
+The university follows a British model, which is less structured and requires students to take more responsibility and initiative.
+Professors expect students to spend significant time studying outside of class.

 GPA